 In order to feature on this waiting list, competitors must:

-No other instalments shall be due as long as competitors remain on the waiting list.
+No other installments shall be due as long as competitors remain on the waiting list.

 3. IMPORTANT INFORMATION CONCERNING APPLICATIONS